 Garden leave and holiday pay

-You can request an employee takes their remaining holiday entitlement during garden leave, so long as they give sufficient notice to book this, and the holiday entitlement doesn’t exceed the notice period.
+You can request an employee takes their remaining holiday entitlement during garden leave, so long as they give sufficient notice, and the holiday entitlement doesn’t exceed the notice period.
+Also, be sure to account for any holiday accrual by the employee during their notice period, as they will continue to accrue holiday during this time.

 What is PILON?